Skye Blue: Sisters of Sin (2023–present)

 On the September 23, 2023, edition of AEW Collision, Julia Hart of the House of Black would spray a black mist from her mouth into Blue's eyes.
-Over the course of the following weeks, Blue's appearance and demeanour would begin to gradually change; she began wrestling a much more aggressive style in the ring while donning heavy black makeup around her eyes.
-The storyline would esculate on the November 1 edition of Dynamite with Julia Hart seeming willing to align with Skye Blue, but Skye answered by spraying blue mist into the eyes of Hart.
-Nonetheless, Blue's demeanour remained altered.
+Over the course of the following weeks, Blue's appearance and demeanor would begin to gradually change; she began wrestling a much more aggressive style in the ring while donning heavy black makeup around her eyes.
+The storyline would escalate on the November 1 edition of Dynamite with Julia Hart seeming willing to align with Skye Blue, but Skye answered by spraying blue mist into the eyes of Hart.
+Nonetheless, Blue's demeanor remained altered.
 On the December 16, 2023, edition of Collision, Blue turned heel and aligned with Hart by joining her in attacking Abadon until a returning Thunder Rosa made the save.

 On the May 29, 2024, episode of Dynamite, Blue unsuccessfully challenged Mercedes Moné for the AEW TBS Championship.
 On the July 20 episode of Collision, Blue suffered an ankle injury during her match against Hikaru Shida, later revealed to be a broken ankle, sidelining her indefinitely.
 On September 6 at All Out Zero Hour, Blue, on crutches, made a surprise appearance, where she would be attacked by Women's World Champion Mariah May, who would be chased off by Queen Aminata.

 Blue returned from injury on May 14, 2025, at Dynamite: Beach Break, competing in a four-way match that was won by Mina Shirakawa.
 The following week on Dynamite, Blue reunited with Julia Hart and reformed their alliance.
 On the July 16 episode of Dynamite, Blue and Hart added Thekla to their alliance after the duo helped her win a $100K four-way match.
 The trio would later form a stable called "Triangle of Madness".
 Blue and Hart would later adopt the tag team name "Sisters of Sin".
 On November 12 at Blood & Guts, Triangle of Madness competed in the first ever women's Blood and Guts match, where their team was victorious.

+World Wonder Ring Stardom (2026–present)

+On July 18, 2026, Blue made her World Wonder Ring Stardom debut, alongside Triangle of Madness stablemates Julia Hart and Thekla, defeated Dream Trine (Hina, Ami Sohrei, and Lady C) to win the Artist of Stardom Championship.